zenonby/T1/README.md

+# CQRS example.
+## Overview
+Simple console application which implements two use cases:
+* adding a transaction (command)
+* getting a transaction by its ID (query)

+## Project structure
-﻿Солюшн - T1.sln
+Solution - T1.sln

-Основные проекты:
+Main projects:
-* Консольное приложение - T1ConsoleApp
+* Console application which demonstrates CQRS - T1ConsoleApp
-* Проект тестов - T1Test
+* Test project - T1Test

-Другие проекты:
+Other projects:
-* Abstractions - интерфейсы
+* Abstractions - interfaces used across the project
-* Model - сущности (транзакция)
+* Model - entities (actually just one entity: Transaction)
-* Db - БД в памяти
+* Db - in memory DB/storage
-* Command - команды
+* Command - as the name suggests, commands
-* Query - запросы
+* Query - queries, as it stands

-UI реализован в T1ConsoleApp.UI.
+UI is implemented in T1ConsoleApp.UI.
-Основной класс - ConsoleUI.cs, реализован как BackgroundService.
+Main UI class is ConsoleUI.cs, which is implemented as BackgroundService.

-UI классы:
+Other UI classes:
-* Menu - меню (add, get, exit)
+* Menu - "add", "get", "exit" commands
-* AddTransactionForm - добавление транзакции
+* AddTransactionForm - for adding a transaction
-* GetTransactionForm - получение транзакции по Id
+* GetTransactionForm - for getting a transaction by its ID